The Waldorf Difference

 A Typical Day: Breathing In, Breathing Out

 No matter the age of the child, a typical day for a Waldorf student follows a rhythm that breathes.
-From quietly and attentively listening to a story in the Kindergarten to participating in a critical discussion of Dante’s Inferno in the High School, there are moments during the day where students will be applying deep focus and concentration, or breathing in.
+From quietly and attentively listening to a story in the Nursery or Kindergarten to participating in a critical discussion of Dante’s Inferno in the High School, there are moments during the day where students will be applying deep focus and concentration, or breathing in.
 Those moments will balance to breathe out in activities like open-ended play, recess, games, and artistic classes like handwork, woodwork, metalwork, drawing, and painting.
 This balance optimizes learning, diminishes stress and fatigue, and allows the students to move through their day in a healthy way.

 Cutting Edge for 100 Years